Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: The harmonic chain perturbed by stochastic noises

-and the right-hand side above is well defined.
-Besides, the first statement $(a)$ is directly obtained from the following identities: for $x \in \Z$, and $k \geqslant 1$, Then, if $f \in \Q$, it is easy to see that \eqref{eq:equalities_C0_1} and \eqref{eq:equalities_C0_2} are sufficient to prove $(b)$.
-For instance, The integrability and regularity conditions are easy to check. \end{proof}
+\begin{proof} The first statement $(a)$ is directly obtained from the following identities: for $x \in \Z$, and $k \geqslant 1$, Then, if $f \in \Q$ is of the form \eqref{eq:quadratic}, it is easy to see that \eqref{eq:equalities_C0_1} and \eqref{eq:equalities_C0_2} are sufficient to prove $(b)$.
+For instance, The integrability and regularity conditions are straightforward. \end{proof}

 \bprop{[Dirichlet bound] Let $\varphi$ be a cylinder function in $\cC_0$, written by definition as